-Running of the Bulls 2024 – Q&A
+Running of the Bulls 2026 – Q&A

 What time do they run?

 The run starts at 8:00 AM.
-But if you are going to run, you should be in the streets of the run before 7:30
+But if you are going to run, you should be in the streets of the run before 7:00

 How long is the Running of the Bulls?

-The course has a length of 850 meters, about half a mile, and the bulls take between 2.5 and 6 minutes to complete the run.
+The course has a length of 850 meters, about half a mile, and the bulls take between 2.5 and 4 minutes to complete the run.

 In the case that the pack gets separated a bull will have to be guided by expert runners into the bullfight arena.
+If this happens under your balcony, it is the most exciting and stressing moment.

 The run is divided in 3 parts: